 The topics will be chosen among the ones targeted by the EU Justice programme: European public, criminal and civil law.
 The Charter of fundamental rights will specially have to be taken into consideration.

-The written reports will be read by the full jury and rated according to specific criteria defined in advance.
+The written reports will be read by the full jury, and rated by two of them according to the specific following criteria :

 In the second phase, the quarter finals will consist of six parallel sessions of two hours each with two participating teams in which these will defend their written reports, including answering questions asked by the opponent team and by the jury.
 Each session will be chaired by a member of the jury who will rank the teams on the basis of their oral performance and their written reports.
 The member of the jury will also give his/her EU perspective on the arguments developed by the teams and advise the teams on their written and oral performances.